SECTION TWO: PROGRAMMING

 E. Potentially Objectionable Material

-Unlike obscene material, potentially objectionable material may be shown on CCTV’s channels, but CCTV’s staff will schedule this material between the hours of 11 PM and 5 AM.
-It is the responsibility of the program provider who signs the Cablecast Agreement to indicate on that Agreement whether or not a program includes potentially objectionable material.
+Unlike obscene material, potentially objectionable material may be distributed by CCTV, but CCTV’s staff will schedule this material between the hours of 11 PM and 5 AM on the cable channels.
+It is the responsibility of the program provider who signs the Program Distribution Agreement, to indicate on that Agreement whether or not a program includes potentially objectionable material.

 Potentially objectionable material may include, but is not limited to: